D0027/my-portfolio/README.md

 > **"Architecting the future with code.
 Specialized in Deep Learning models, Computer Vision, and scalable Web Architectures."**

 ![Portfolio Preview](deepak-ai.png)
-*(Note: Replace the image above with a screenshot of your portfolio home page)*

 ## 🌐 About The Project